juseg/bowdoin/articles/temperature/response-referee2.rst

    added in the discussion section on "deep crevassing".
 This yields maximum crevasse depths of 28 to 33 metres showing that water is necessary to form deeper crevasses.
-To our knowledge, more recent theories on water-filled crevasse (Benn et al., 2007, van der Veen, 2007) show that crevasses can propagate to the bed if enough water is supplied.
-Also we replaced "mechanical damage" by "increased longitudinal stretching" to better reflect our idea that thinner parts of the glacier may be prone to localize longitudinal strain.
+To our knowledge, more recent theories on water-filled crevasses (Benn et al., 2007, van der Veen, 2007) show that crevasses can propagate to the bed if enough water is supplied.
+In light of the above numbers we removed our potential explanation by "mechanical damage" from the discussion and conclusions and limit our interpretation to "preferential meltwater infiltration in topographic dips associated with ogive banding".

    Line-specific were all implemented except for line 303.
 To clarify: